Sonia Glick Ullum, DVM — Chief of Staff

-Dr. Ullum is a native of Massillon, Ohio and a graduate of Washington High School (Go Tigers!).
+Dr. Ullum, our Chief of Staff, is a native of Massillon, Ohio and a graduate of Washington High School (Go Tigers!).
 She received a Bachelor of Science degree from The University of Findlay and a Doctor of Veterinary Medicine degree from The University of Tennessee.
 After graduation, Dr. Ullum completed a rotating small animal medicine and surgery internship at Metropolitan Veterinary Hospital in Copley, Ohio.
 She started working at Massillon Animal Hospital right after high school and continues with the practice today as a veterinarian with a strong interest in internal medicine.

-In her free time, Dr. Ullum enjoys playing outdoors with her family, including her two rescued pit bull mixes, watching and attending sporting events with her husband, traveling, and watching scary movies.
+In her free time, Dr. Ullum enjoys playing outdoors with her two young childrern and adopted Pit Bull mix.
+Her family likes watching and attending sporting events, hiking and traveling.

 Janelle Gottuso, DVM